hunter-college-ossd-spr-2020/project-evaluation/freecodecamp_evaluation.md

 1. How many open pull requests are there?
-* There are currently 90 pull requests in the repository, but usually they're fulfilled on the same day they are requested.
+* There are currently around 100 open pull requests.
 <br>

 1. Do pull requests remain un-answered for a long time?